wwlpublish/learn-bizapps-pr-auto-sync-back-test/learn-bizapps-pr/powerapps/ai-builder-category-classification/includes/introduction.md

 - Specify a Tags column, such as no tag, single tag, or multiple tags that are delimited by a supported separator (commas, semicolons, and tab characters).

-- Use at least 10 examples (rows) where a tag is referenced and 10 examples (rows) where it isn't referenced are required for each category.
+- You need at least 10 examples (rows) where a tag is referenced and 10 examples (rows) where it isn't referenced for each category.

 - Use a table that has between two and 200 distinct tags.